davethewave88/Stump-Backend-Local/README.md

 # Stump backend.
 ## Recieves requests from frontend and responds accordingly.

+The goals of Stump include providing a safe and on-topic space for people to discuss current events and politics.

 Stump is connected to an aws rds

 Password is removed.